Why Hire a Real Estate Agent When You’re Selling or Buying

 “We had this property that was only two years old and had its warranties; it was in perfect condition so we lowered the option period to three days,” says Dovenbarger.
 “The buyer was guaranteeing the seller the buy, but we still had a little leeway to differentiate ourselves from other contracts that were asking for more time.”

-Other ways Dovenbarger helps buyers negotiate with sellers is by offering $6,000 to $10,000 over asking, or by offering to pay the seller’s closing costs.
+Other ways Dovenbarger helps buyers negotiate with sellers are by offering $6,000 to $10,000 over asking or by paying the seller’s closing costs.

 5. Navigates contingencies